JoanDoe11/Machine-Learning-Twitter-Sentiment-Analysis/README.md

 # Libraries used

 * csv - module which implements classes to read and write tabular data in CSV format. csv.reader returns a reader object which will iterate over lines in the given csvfile.
+* collections.Counter - a container that keeps track of how many times equivalent values are added. (value:frequency)

 # Solution